 In the ever-evolving world that we live, it is important that we learn how to change our fundamental approach to the way we function and deal with complex situations.

-It is said that by the middle of the 21st century, Computational skills will be an essential skill like reading, writing, and arithmetic!
+It is said that by the middle of the 21st century, computational skills will be as basic a requirement as reading, writing, and arithmetic!

-Computational thinking is a problem-solving method that involves analysing and processing data and expressing problems and their solutions in a way that a computer can execute.
-It involves the use of problem-solving methods to decompose the problem into smaller, manageable subproblems, and identifying the right abstractions to deal with scale and complexity.
-Further, it is used to find existing patterns or models that can be adapted and building an algorithm to solve the problem.
+Computational thinking is a practical approach to solving problems that involves the analysis and processing of data and articulating problems and their solutions in a manner that a computer can recognize, process, and execute.
+It involves the use of problem-solving methodologies to deconstruct the problem into smaller manageable subproblems and identifying the right abstractions to deal with scale and complexity.
+Further, it is used to identify existing patterns or models that can be adapted into building an algorithm to solve the problem.

-The program aims to enable the young learners to:
+The Coding Sandpit program will enable young learners to::

 – Use Computational Thinking to solve problems across different subjects